Cardiac Bypass Surgery

 OPCAB is a procedure in which surgeons operate on the heart while it is still beating – instead of placing the patient on a heart-lung machine.
 A medication may be given to slow the heart during surgery, but it continues to beat.
 This surgery may not be suitable for all patients.
 With OPCAB, patients may avoid possible complications associated with a heart-lung machine and tend to recover more quickly.

 Certain veins, especially the saphenous vein in the leg, are commonly used to create alternate routes around blocked arteries during heart and others types of bypass surgery.
 Previously, the removal of these veins required incisions that might be as long as 40 centimeters (more than 12 inches).
 By using new minimally invasive approaches, however, these veins can now be removed through a few small incisions of only 3 or 4 centimeters each.
-At Swedish, surgeons use the VasoView® System.
-This leading-edge technology was designed to minimize the scarring and risk of infection associated with traditional harvesting techniques.
+At Swedish, we use leading-edge technology to minimize the scarring and risk of infection associated with traditional harvesting techniques.

 Providers Specializing in Cardiac Bypass Surgery

 At Swedish, you'll have access to a vast network of dedicated and compassionate providers who offer personalized care by focusing on treatment, prevention and health education.